UniversityOfHelsinkiCS/esitieto/documentation/codebase/loggers.md

 # Morgan Logger (backend)

-Morgan is also used to log queries received from the frontend, and it's information
+Morgan is also used to log queries received from the frontend, the information is displayed in the console of the backend.